tfausak/thran/README.markdown

 - Negative numbers, but you have to bring your own `negate`
 - Records
 - Record field access
-- Newtypes, but they compile into functions
+- Newtypes
-- Type classes, including super classes
+- Defining type classes, including super classes

 Currently Thran does not support: